The Sunshine Coast has over 100 kilometres of pristine shoreline, amazing lakes, and lively seaside villages.

 The most famous area is Noosa Headland, with 15 km of walks and a picturesque shoreline route that provides travellers with a lovely start to the area.
-The coastline, depicted by eucalyptus, banksia, and spiralling pandanus trees, provides incredible views.
+The coastline, depicted by eucalyptus, banksia, and spiralling pandanus trees, offers incredible views.
 Sometimes, you may even see a white cockatoo up in a tree.

-Dolphin Point provides coastal views, and sometimes a glimpse of whales or dolphins.
+Dolphin Point provides coastal views and sometimes a glimpse of whales or dolphins.
 Tea Tree Bay is an ideal location for a paddle.

 Aim High At The Glass House Mountains National Park